zippy1978/scrapn/README.md

 ## Warning

 Web scraping may violate Instagram's Terms of Service.
 Use responsibly and at your own risk.
+Instagram may block requests from known proxy IPs, so using residential proxies is recommended for better results.